-Publish a WPS service
+Publishing a WPS service

-Consume WPS services
+Consuming WPS services

 Types of clients

 A web browser is the simplest client of a WPS service.
 However, there are additional third-party clients available for consuming WPS services.
-To consume WPS services hosted by ArcGIS Enterprise, the client must support WPS 1.0.0.
+To consume WPS services hosted by ArcGIS Server, the client must support WPS 1.0.0.
 Visit the following links for more information about third-party clients and libraries capable of consuming WPS services:

 To consume a WPS service, you'll need to know the URL.
 The URL follows this pattern:

 WPS requests for GetCapabilities, DescribeProcess, and Execute operations can be issued through HTTP to this URL.
-Responses and exceptions to these requests are returned to the client.
+Responses and exceptions to these requests are then returned to the client.
 For more information about these operations and their parameters, see the OGC WPS 1.0.0 specification.